 Kimberlee Singler wanted for murders of her 2 youngest children, attempted murder of her oldest in Colorado Springs

-An initial burglary call led investigators to discover the bodies of two dead children.
-Their mother is the suspect for their murders, but she is now on the run.
+An initial burglary call earlier this month in southern Colorado led investigators to discover the bodies of two dead children.
+Their 35-year-old mother is the suspect for their killings, but she is now on the run.

-An arrest warrant was been issued for mother Kimberlee Singler, 35, of Colorado Springs in the two murders of her 9-year-old daughter and 7-year-old son, Colorado Springs Police Department confirmed on Thursday.
-She remains a fugitive in these two murder investigations, as well as for the attempted murder of her oldest child, her 11-year-old daughter.
+An arrest warrant was been issued for mother Kimberlee Singler, of Colorado Springs, in the deaths of her 9-year-old daughter and 7-year-old son, the Colorado Springs Police Department confirmed on Thursday.
+She remains a fugitive in these two murder investigations, as well as for the alleged attempted murder of her oldest child, an 11-year-old girl.

-According to the CSPD press release, Singler originally called police to her home in the 5300 block of Palomino Ranch Point on Dec.
+Singler originally called police to her home in the 5300 block of Palomino Ranch Point on Dec.
 19, where police found her and her 11-year-old daughter with injuries.
-First responders then discovered the bodies of her two youngest children in the home.
+That's according to the CSPD, which stated that first responders then discovered the bodies of her two youngest children in the home, located in northeast Colorado Springs.
 Singer and the 11-year-old were both treated on scene, and there was no update for the status of the 11-year-old.

 Singler faces charges for the following: